Non Toxic Green Building Materials: How to Buy Adhesives, Caulking & Glues

 AFM Almighty Adhesive: Exceeds VOC and environmental regulations in the US (even California).
 No off-gassing and no odor present as it’s drying and it cures quickly.
 Good for construction projects that involve wood, drywall or concrete.

-AFM 3 in 1 Adhesive: USe this anyplace a typical construction adhesive would be used.
+AFM 3 in 1 Adhesive: Use this anyplace a typical construction adhesive would be used.
 It’s low odor, water based and formaldehyde free.
 Mostly used on flooring that requires adhesive.

 Chemlink DuraLink 35 for Windows, Doors & Siding: This sealant is extremely elastic and moisture-cured for places that require a little movement (think windows, doors, and siding).
 It has a fast drying time and is paintable within 24 hours.
 You can even apply this in temperatures as low as 32 degrees, so it’s perfect for exterior application too.